vandervdb/vandervdb/README.md

-# 👋 Hi, I'm Arnaud Vanderbecq
+# 👋 Hi, I'm Arnaud

 🚀 **Mobile Developer** with strong expertise in **Kotlin Multiplatform, React Native and Android**.
 Passionate about building cross-platform apps with high performance, clean architecture, and smooth CI/CD.